r-transit/r511/Readme.md

 Tom Buckley
 7/9/2018

+## Installation

+Until the package is published on CRAN, you can install this package from GitHub using the devtools
+package:

+    if (!require(devtools)) {
+        install.packages('devtools')
+    }
+    devtools::install_github('r-gtfs/r511')

 -   [Set your api key as an environmental variable](#set-your-api-key-as-an-environmental-variable)
 -   [Get MTC 511 Operator List](#get-mtc-511-operator-list)
 -   [Get URL for GTFS Data](#get-url-for-gtfs-data)